steview-d/bookmarks/README.md

 ![](https://i.imgur.com/UOflZRJ.png)

-There is a lot of functionality built in to this section, allowing a user to:
+There is a lot of functionality built into this section, allowing a user to:
 - Navigate to a different page
 - Add a new page <img src="https://i.imgur.com/cvP9EP3.png" height=20>
 - Reorder existing pages <img src="https://i.imgur.com/x3QhD6M.png" height=20>